• Travel Resources

 Yellow Fever: If you opt for the yellow fever vaccine, be sure to carry your documentation.
 I needed mine at the hospital, and with my symptoms, it kept me from six days of isolation.

-Can I drink the tap water in South America?
+Can I drink tap water in South America?

-South American water safety levels differ by country, and sometimes by city.
-Both disease (like cholera, typhoid or giardia) and other microorganisms determine water safety.
+South American water safety levels differ by country and sometimes by city.
+Both diseases (like cholera, typhoid or giardia) and other microorganisms determine water safety.
 Remember, if the local water is unsafe, so are the ice cubes, coffee, tea, and produce washed in the water.
 Even teeth brushing can require caution.

 The water in all of Uruguay and in large cities of Argentina, Chile, Colombia, and Suriname is safe to drink.
 However, in rural areas, locals may be able to drink tap water without problems, whereas tourists may get sick from the unfamiliar microorganisms in the water.